Raising Climate Ambition || Voices from Bhutan

 At today’s event ‘Call for Action’ several leading institutions – the Royal Monetary Authority, Tourism Council of Bhutan, the Bank of Bhutan, Thimphu Thromde and Bhutan Ecological made commitments to climate action, supporting Bhutan’s raised climate ambition of remaining carbon neutral for all times.
 The central bank and Bank of Bhutan pledged to green their sector through green financial products and services.
 The Thimphu Thromde committed to become more greener, sustainable, and resilient city, while Tourism Council of Bhutan pledged to pursue their vision of promoting a green, sustainable, and inclusive tourism.
 The Bhutan Ecological Society pledged to revive about 5,000 hectares of fallow land across the country for food security and plant a million trees among others.

-The Climate Series, which started in May coinciding with the International Day for Biological Diversity was organized jointly by the National Environment Commission, Royal University of Bhutan, Bhutan Foundation, United Nation Capital Development Fund (UNCDF), WWF Bhutan and UNDP.
+The Climate Series, which started in May coinciding with the International Day for Biological Diversity was organized jointly by the National Environment Commission, Royal University of Bhutan, Bhutan Foundation, United Nations Capital Development Fund (UNCDF), WWF Bhutan, Bhutan Ecological Society and UNDP.

 The collaboration was aimed at bringing climate issues to the forefront, to shape collective consciousness for actions that can translate into climate wins, not just for Bhutan, but for the world.
 The events were organized in the run-up to the United Nation Conferences of Parties (COP26) to be held in Glasgow from 31October – 12 Nov 2021.